GwendolyneFreddy/Infinity-Animations/README.md

 The previous versions needed all required content to be downloaded from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a> and extracted into the infinityanimations **content** or **restore** subfolders.
 The installer warned you if you were missing anything you need, at which point you could exit it, download missing content, extract it and rerun the installer.

-From now on, the content needed by Infinity Animations is included in the **archives** folder and automatically copied into the respective **content** or **restore** sub-folders by the main component.
+From now on, the content needed by Infinity Animations is included in the **archives** folder and automatically copied by the main component into your **override** folder.
+Being useless, the respective <em>content</em> and <em>restore</em> sub-folders have been removed.

 By default, the whole archives folder content will be installed.
 If you want to define your own customized installation, you have to edit **_infinityanimations.ini_** (found in infinityanimations folder) with Notepad or another text editor, then save it as **_infinityanimations_user.ini_**.